Why you need to Declutter at Midlife

 Clutter is debilitating on so many levels and it creeps up on us as the years fly past full of child wrangling, work, life events and laundry – SO much laundry!

 I write about clutter in all of my 21 Hacks books, particularly the most recent, 21 Hacks to ROCK your Midlife where I dedicate 3 hacks to the impact of Physical, Digital and Mental clutter.
-As well, I’ve blogged about clutter a number of times over the years, including here and here.
+As well, I’ve blogged about decluttering a number of times over the years, including here and here.

 Why would I do so when my primary coaching and programs are around life and online business coaching?